IgniteUI/igniteui-documentation/topics/02_Controls/igHtmlEditor/02_Working/04_igHtmlEditor_TypeScript_Support.md

 ### <a id="Related_Content"></a>Related Content
 The following topic provides additional information related to this topic:
--   [Using Ignite UI with TypeScript](Using-Ignite-UI-with-TypeScript.html) - This topic contains an overview for using the Ignite UI type definitions for TypeScript.
+-   [Using %%ProductName%% with TypeScript](Using-Ignite-UI-with-TypeScript.html) - This topic contains an overview for using the %%ProductName%% type definitions for TypeScript.